jamieroche1987/sighthound-meet-website/README.md

 ## Validators

-* I ran all of my code through css-validator and html-validator, and I was given multiple errors of `` and ``
+* I ran all of my code through css-validator and html-validator, and I was given multiple errors of `Duplicate ID`
 * I have since corrected these errors and run the validators again and have found no errors.
 [CSS screenshot]() and [HTML screenshot]()
 * There we also 5 warnings that still exist in CSS code.
 Although they are imported style sheets and vendor extensions which are needed for my code to work.
 [Warnings found here]()